Easy Lemon Pound Cake

 - Eggs.
 You’ll need four eggs to ensure the two lemon loaves bake properly.

 - Flour.
 This lemon cake calls for regular flour.
-I do not recommend using any other flour other than all-purpose flour.
+For the best texture, I do not recommend using any other flour other than all-purpose flour.

 - Baking essentials.
-We’re using baking powder, baking soda and salt to ensure the cake bakes up with the perfect rise and texture.
+We’re using baking powder, baking soda and salt to ensure this bakes up with the perfect rise and texture.

 - Lemon juice.
 I recommend freshly squeezed lemon juice for this recipe.
 Lemon concentrate, is too potent and may have an overly sour taste.